robotology/robotology-superbuild/doc/install-mambaforge.md

 If you already have a Python that you use in your system, make sure that you deselect the "Register Mambaforge Python as my default Python" during the installation.

-After the installation has been completed, Mambaforge should have been installed in `%HOME%\AppData\Local\mambaforge`.
+After the installation has been completed, Mambaforge should have been installed in `%HOMEDRIVE%%HOMEPATH%\AppData\Local\mambaforge`.

-If you explicitly selected the for All Users install, Mambaforge will be installed in `%ProgramData%\mambaforge`, in that case substitute `%HOME%\AppData\Local\mambaforge` with `%ProgramData%\mambaforge` in the rest of the documentation.
+If you explicitly selected the for All Users install, Mambaforge will be installed in `%ProgramData%\mambaforge`, in that case substitute `%HOMEDRIVE%%HOMEPATH%\AppData\Local\mambaforge` with `%ProgramData%\mambaforge` in the rest of the documentation.

 To ensure that the `conda` binary can be used in your terminal, open a Command Prompt and run:
 ~~~
-%HOME%\AppData\Local\mambaforge\condabin\conda init
+%HOMEDRIVE%%HOMEPATH%\AppData\Local\mambaforge\condabin\conda init
 ~~~

 By default, this command also automatically initialize the [`base` conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) whenever you start a terminal.
 As this could interfere with other uses of your system (for example compilation against libraries installed not installed via `conda`), it is recommended to disable this by setting:
 ~~~
-%HOME%\AppData\Local\mambaforge\condabin\conda config --set auto_activate_base false
+%HOMEDRIVE%%HOMEPATH%\AppData\Local\mambaforge\condabin\conda config --set auto_activate_base false
 ~~~

 After this configuration, whenever you open a new terminal, you should be able to access the `conda` command, but no environment should be enabled by default, i.e. if you execute `conda info` you should see: